I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 };

 The system uses WebSocket-based streaming for real-time responses.
-A tool approval system ensures destructive operations require explicit confirmation.
-The visual DAG output means the AI creates nodes you can inspect rather than hidden configuration files.
+A tool approval system requires explicit confirmation before destructive operations.
+The visual DAG output means the AI creates nodes you can inspect, not hidden configuration files.

-OPC SourceRead from any OPC UA serverConnection ID, tag selection
+OPC SourceRead from any OPC UA serverConnection ID, tag list

-OPC SinkWrite to any OPC UA serverConnection ID, tag mapping
+OPC SinkWrite to any OPC UA serverConnection ID, tag map

 Formula (Eval)Mathematical expressionsVariables, formula